Humbled

 In fact, I’ve never seen anyone attempt this before.
 Mike says it just needs ‘speed and commitment’ but I’m thinking a certificate vouching for your ‘special-ness’ is also needed.
 Maybe I’m a wuss and maybe (just maybe) it’s worth giving it a go?

 As it happens, Tony and I passed that way last night, compensating for missing Wednesday’s night ride.
-With a touch of recent rain conditions were basically perfect but there was the occassional muddy patch to catch the unwary.
+With a touch of recent rain conditions were basically perfect but there was the occasional muddy patch to catch the unwary.
 We started from Bookham and threaded through Wiggly Wood, then up past Tanners and onto Badger Run and Collarbone.

 With just Tony and I forming a compact group we set a pretty steady pace and after 15 miles I was pleased to see a fine 10.2mph average on the speedo.
 I knew I was the slower rider but was still happy with that average even though I know Tony could have gone faster.
 But over a decent distance and all off road I find it’s pretty difficult to stretch that readout further – after all, I only had a maximum of 23.5mph anyway so that points to how consistent we were.